-And staying with Dor, in a phone conversation with my sister in Los Angeles yesterday she mentioned that she had begun to follow Dor after reading some of her comments on my blog.
+In a phone conversation with my sister in Los Angeles yesterday she mentioned that she had begun to follow Dor at Technicolor Daydreams after reading some of her comments on my blog.

 My sister brought my attention to a post that Dor had written in November and that somehow I had missed.
 The post describes heating in those days when we didn’t all have central heating and used other means of heating the house.
 See the post here.